 Should I try acupuncture for diabetes?

-When treating diabetes, acupuncture and Oriental medicine can assist the body to regain its normal healthy functioning.
-Add acupuncture and Chinese medicine to your arsenal when fighting diabetes!
+Acupuncture and Oriental medicine can assist the body to regain its normal healthy functioning.
+Due to its efficacy, we recommend that you add acupuncture and Chinese medicine to your arsenal!